 Until September 2018, taxpayers who needed to disclose their assets had another option as well.
 Under the Offshore Voluntary Disclosure Program (OVDP), taxpayers could mitigate their liability for penalties triggered by failure to report foreign financial assets in circumstances involving both willful and non-willful failures.
 But, with the expiration of the OVDP, taxpayers’ options are now limited and for those who are eligible, submitting a streamlined filing can be the best way to avoid unnecessary liability.
 The IRS announced that it would be winding down the OVDP in March 2018, at which time Acting Commissioner David Kautter stated, “All along, we have been clear that we would close the program at the appropriate time, and we have reached that point.”
 According to the IRS, the wind-down of the OVDP, “also reflects advances in third-party reporting and increased awareness of U.S. taxpayers of their offshore tax and reporting obligations.”

 Importantly, submitting a streamlined filing also carries certain risks.
 Submitting a streamlined filing does not guarantee protection from the full penalties that would otherwise apply.
 If the IRS determines that you are ineligible to make use of the 2018 IRS Streamlined Disclosure Program of Offshore Accounts, your filing could trigger an audit or investigation.
-As a result, making informed decisions is critical; and, before you file, it is essential that you discuss your options for making an IRS Voluntary Disclosure with an experienced federal tax attorney like Kevin E. Thorn.
+As a result, making informed decisions is critical; and, before you file, it is essential that you discuss your options for making an IRS Voluntary Disclosure with a streamlined filing lawyer like Kevin E. Thorn.
 Call 202-349-4033 or email Kevin E. Thorn, Managing Partner of Thorn Law Group at firstname.lastname@example.org.

 What are the Eligibility Criteria for Streamlined Filing?